yomarguti/codestream/atom/README.md

 Once installed, reload Atom.
 You can then toggle the CodeStream view via the Packages menu, or hit Cmd + Opt + O (Mac) / Ctrl + Alt + O (Windows).
 You can also click on the chat bubbles icon that now appears in Atom’s statusbar.

-If there are issues installing the plugin dependencies:
+**Trouble Shooting**

-**OSX Users**
+If there are issues installing the plugin dependencies on OSX:

 * Run `sudo xcode-select --install`
 * `cd ~/.atom/packages/codestream`